purdue-cs193-fall-2019/homework-1-porter-anna/index.md

+# Anna Porter's First CS193 Homework

+My Favorite Things about CS193
+- The TA's make it fun
+- It's not stressful like my other classes
+- The PowerPoints are easy to learn from

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.